 Together, the Red Cross Club and the Office of Civic Engagement host several blood drives with the American Red Cross each academic year.
 If your student club would like to co-sponsor a blood drive, please contact Alicia Bellezza-Watts, 404-413-1551.
 Co-sponsoring organization responsibilities include advertising the event and providing volunteers to staff the event on the day of the blood drive.

-Upcoming blood drives are scheduled for February 10 – 11, April 14 and June 23.
+Spring 2015 blood drives are scheduled for January 22, February 10 – 11, April 14 and June 23.
 The blood drives will be held in the West Exhibit Area of the Urban Life Building.

 For an appointment, please visit redcrossblood.org and enter sponsor code georgiasu.
 Walk-ins are also welcome.